CWalks/MAC/README.md

 - Look at both interpretation and code generation
 - Work with parsing and AST

+For more information on how to use MAC read SYNTAX.md

 This is the book that inspired me to make This https://www.dickgrune.com/Books/MCD_1st_Edition/